immunomethylomics/FlowSorted.BloodExtended.EPIC/README.md

 License: GPL-3

-Illumina Human Methylation data from EPIC on MACS-isolated and FACS-verified adult blood cell populations.
-The FlowSorted.BloodExtended.EPIC package contains Illumina HumanMethylationEPIC (\dQuote{EPIC})) DNA methylation microarray data from the immunomethylomics group
-\href{*URL for the paper*}{(Salas et al. 2021)},
-consisting of 56 magnetic sorted blood cell references and 12 samples, formatted as an RGChannelSet object for integration and normalization using most of the existing Bioconductor packages.
+EPIC package contains Illumina HumanMethylationEPIC DNA methylation microarray data from the immunomethylomics group (Salas et al. 2021), consisting of 56 magnetic sorted blood cell references and 12 samples, formatted as an RGChannelSet object for integration and normalization using most of the existing Bioconductor packages.